-Effective the pay period starting March 6, 2022, employees working in direct service roles (i.e., Caseworker, Team Leader, As Needed Staff) in programs that provide 24/7 programming and have minimum staffing requirements (coverage programs) will receive a differential of \$1.00 per hour for all hours actually worked in such program(s) between the hours of 7:00 a.m. and 10:00 p.m.
+Employees working in direct service roles (i.e., Caseworker, Team Leader, As Needed Staff) in programs that provide 24/7 programming and have minimum staffing requirements (coverage programs) will receive a differential of \$1.00 per hour for all hours actually worked in such program(s) between the hours of 7:00 a.m. and 10:00 p.m.
 The differential will not be paid in addition to other shift differentials for the same hours worked or applied to calculations for holiday pay, or any other type of premium pay other than overtime premiums.